 We’re kinda obsessed with building things here at the Movoto Real Estate blog.
 We’ve assembled (virtual) homes out of everything from Rubik’s Cubes to Lincoln Logs, but nothing has quite fueled our obsession with construction like LEGO.
 We’ve taken this passion for interlocking plastic bricks and focused it into two blog posts so far: a construction calculator and an infographic exploring what could be built using all the world’s LEGO.

 This Friday, theaters will be filled with our fellow LEGO Maniacs as our childhood (and now adult) obsession finally hits the big screen in “The LEGO Movie”.
 Its mix of computer animation and actual stop-motion LEGO action has stoked the fires of our fandom to the point that we just had to take another look at housing through a LEGO lens.
 In keeping with the Hollywood theme, we decided to see how many of the bricks it would take to create full-size plastic versions of some of the famous movie homes we’ve evaluated over the years.
-Not just how many it would take, but how much they’d all cost and weigh, too.
+Not just how many it would take, but how much they’d all cost, too.
 So, grab some popcorn and let’s roll film.

 1. Hogwarts — Harry Potter Series

 Number of LEGO Bricks: 1,093,907,650 (1.1 billion)

 LEGO Building Cost: $109,390,765